cloudmesh-community/case/README.md

 ## Abstract

-We present the design of a Raspberry Pi cluster case that allows to create a cluster created form up to five Raspberry Pis.
+We present the design of a Raspberry Pi cluster case that allows to create a cluster created form up to five Raspberry Pi's.
 The cluster is designed for educational purposes as part of a Cloud Engineering class taught at Indiana University.
 The clusters are designed to be portable and allow the integration into a *shelf* where multiple such